The postcard above, from about 1900, shows the Atlantic Coast Lines pier at St. Petersburg.

 Regrettably, I didn’t ask my grandmother many questions about this period of time in our family’s history.
 I was only 19 when my grandmother died, and my curiosity had not fully matured by then.
 However, I’m not sure how much she would have revealed if I had asked.

-Even I, being the odd member of my family who is obsessed with family history, would probably never have taken the time to put any of the pieces of this story together were it not for one very strange fact: in all of the information reported anywhere about my great-grandfather, including his gravestone, no date is provided for his death.
-The month is indicated.
-The place is indicated.
-But the day of the month is not indicated.
+Even I, being the odd member of my family who is obsessed with family history, would probably never have taken the time to put any of the pieces of this story together were it not for one very strange fact: in all of the information reported anywhere about my great-grandfather, including his gravestone (see photo above), no date is provided for his death.
+The month is reported.
+The place is reported.
+But the day of the month is not reported.
+On the gravestone, none of the dates contain the day, just the month.
+I now realize that all of the days were omitted in order to draw attention away from the fact that nobody knew what day Frederick Walker died, with the intention of concealing the story of his death.

 It also seemed unusual that my great-grandfather died within just a few months of his father’s death.
-In addition, my great-grandfather’s brother, who was three years younger than him, seemed to have fallen off the planet.
-For a long time I could find no information about how he died either, but I did finally figure that out, learning in the process that his exact date of death, like his brother's, can never be known.
+In addition, my great-grandfather’s brother, who was three years younger, seemed to have fallen off the planet.
+For a long time I could find no information about how he died either, but I did finally figure that out, learning in the process that his exact date of death, like his brother's, can never be known -- He was lost at sea when the fishing schooner, Albert Woodbury, was lost off Nova Scotia in a storm in September, 1891.
+Tragically, it appears that his father-in-law, Thomas Sullivan, was also aboard the doomed vessel.

 My great-grandfather died in 1900 at the age of 37 at a place called Indian Hill, Florida.
 Certainly this was during a period when accurate records of births, marriages, and deaths in this country were almost universally created and maintained, at least in the absence of highly unusual circumstances.
 He died at his home, right here in the United States.
 He did not die in a war.
 He was not lost at sea or killed during some expedition over land.
 He did not die during some epidemic when there might have been too many deaths to keep track of properly.
 To a person like me, the absence of a date of death, at least for those who lived in recent times, cannot be accepted without a really good reason, and I knew of none.
 It was not strange, really, that nobody in the family knew how my great-grandfather died, but how on earth could it be that nobody knew what day he died?